 It is a double-edged sword, but Sgt.
 Elkins said the BPD has nothing to hide.
 He said the police department wants to show that truth to the public.

 The first episode for the podcast will launch on Wednesday, March 25th.
-The podcast will launch every Wednesday at 1:00 p.m.
+A new episode for the podcast will be released every Wednesday at 1:00 p.m.

 The "Behind the Badge" podcast matches well with Chief Tracy Roles' vision for the police department.
 Sgt.
 Elkins said that vision is to provide a safe community for you while meeting you where you are.